ktaylor63/southeast/site/content/wildlife/reptiles/southern-hognose-snake.md

     - /wildlife/reptile/southern-hognose-snake
     - /species/reptile/southern-hognose-snake
     - /species/reptiles/southern-hognose-snake
-updated: 'March 28th, 2019'
+updated: 'April 3rd, 2019'
 ---

 - **Taxon:** Reptile
 - **Range:** [Alabama](/alabama), [Florida](/florida), [Georgia](/georgia), [Mississippi](/mississippi), [North Carolina](/north-carolina), [South Carolina](/south-carolina)
 - **Status:** At-risk species, [petitioned for listing on July 11, 2012](http://www.gpo.gov/fdsys/pkg/FR-2015-07-01/pdf/2015-16001.pdf); [90-day-finding that petitioned action may be warranted](https://www.govinfo.gov/content/pkg/FR-2015-07-01/pdf/2015-16001.pdf)

-First described by Carl Linneaus in 1766 from a specimen received from Charleston, South Carolina, the Southern hognose snake is the smallest of the five species of hognose snakes native to North America.
-All belonging to the genus *Heterodon*, there is the Eastern hognose snake (*H. platirhinos*; occurs throughout much of the eastern United States; overlaps with the southern hognose snake’s range), the Western hognose snake (*H. nasicus*; occurs from southern Canada to northern Mexico through the central United States), the Mexican hognose snake (*H. kennerlyi*; occurs in Texas, Arizona and New Mexico), and the dusty hognose snake (*H. gloydi* – occurs in Texas).
+First described by Carl Linneaus in 1766 from a specimen received from Charleston, South Carolina, the southern hognose snake is the smallest of the five species of hognose snakes native to North America.
+All belonging to the genus *Heterodon*, there is the eastern hognose snake (*H. platirhinos*; occurs throughout much of the eastern United States; overlaps with the southern hognose snake’s range), the western hognose snake (*H. nasicus*; occurs from southern Canada to northern Mexico through the central United States), the Mexican hognose snake (*H. kennerlyi*; occurs in Texas, Arizona and New Mexico), and the dusty hognose snake (*H. gloydi* – occurs in Texas).

 {{< content-scroller tag="Southern Hognose Snake" heading="Related content" >}}